Ronin (film): Filming and cinematography

 Because there were no second unit director and camera operator to film the action scenes, Frankenheimer and cinematographer Robert Fraisse supervised them for an additional 30 days after the main unit finished filming.
-The first major car-chase scene was shot in La Turbie and Nice; the rest were filmed in areas of Paris including La Défense and the Pont du Garigliano.
+The first major car-chase scene was shot in La Turbie and Nice; the rest were filmed in areas of Paris, including La Défense and the Pont du Garigliano.
 Scenes set in a road tunnel were filmed at night because it was impossible to block tunnel traffic during the day.
 The freeway chase, in which the actors dodge oncoming vehicles, was filmed in four hours on a closed road.

-Frankenheimer's affinity for deep depth of field led him to shoot the film entirely with wide-angle lenses ranging in focal length from 18 to 35 mm using the Super 35 format, both of which allow more of the scene to be included in each shot.
+Frankenheimer's affinity for deep depth of field led him to shoot the film entirely with wide-angle lenses ranging in focal length from 18 to 35 mm using the common top Super 35 format, both of which allow more of the scene to be included in each shot, as well as the freedom to reframe the movie for Full Screen presentation.

 The director also avoided bright primary colors to preserve a first-generation-of-film quality.
 He advised the actors and extras not to wear bright colors and had the film processed with Deluxe's Color Contrast Enhancement (CCE), "a silver-retention method of processing film that deepens blacks, reduces color, and heightens the visible appearance of film grain".
-Fraisse said he used a variety of cameras, including Panaflexes for dialogue scenes and Arriflex 435s and 35-IIIs for the car chases, to facilitate Frankenheimer's demands.
+Fraisse said that he used a variety of cameras, including Panaflexes for dialogue scenes, and Arriflex 435s and 35-IIIs for the car chases, to facilitate Frankenheimer's demands.
 Steadicam, a camera stabilizer used for half of the shoot, was operated by the director's longtime collaborator David Crone.
 According to Frankenheimer, 2,200 shots were filmed.